zoffixznet/writing/perl6/20160428-Perl-6-S---Substitution-Operator.md

         say S:g:ii:nth(2) /m/g/; # Lörem Ipsug Dolor Sit Amet
     }

-As you can see, they are in the form of `:foo` that is added after `S` part of the operator.
+As you can see, they are in the form of `:foo` that is added after the `S` part of the operator.
 You can use whitespace liberally and several adverbs can be used at the same time.
 Here are their
 meanings: